NoImpactNoIdea/NoImpactNoIdea/README.md

 ## 📚 Top Books Right Now

-Here are my current favorite reads that I highly recommend:
+Here are my current reads that I highly recommend:

 ### 1. **The Lean Startup** by Eric Ries